nickjackolaisen/BusinessInitiaitive/_posts/sections/time value of money/2023-11-16-present_value.md

 ---
-title: "The Power of Present Value: Understand How to Calculate PV to Make Informed Financial Decisions"
+title: "The Power of Present Value: Use PV Calculations to Make Informed Financial Decisions"
 layout: post
 date: 2023-11-15
+update_date: 2023-11-19
 author: jack_nicholaisen
 summary: "Discover the power of Present Value!
 Learn how to calculate the worth of future money today in our comprehensive guide. #finance #investing"
 image: /images/posts-headers/time-value-of-money-pv-header.png